As a woman, I know just how hard it is to find the right bike. And if you are overweight, you might be concerned that riding isn’t for you.

 And let’s not forget the step-through design which is super critical if you live in a crowded city and need to mount (and dismount) your bike quickly and easily.
 Also comes with a rear cargo rack if you have to do light shopping or carry your personal items around.

 One main downside with this bike is the seat is not very comfortable.
-So you may have to replace the saddle on this one.
+So you may have to replace the saddle on this one if you want to prevent perineal saddle pressure as a woman, which is common in narrow bike seats.

 What I like: